franxyang/franxyang.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior majoring Economics, Mathematics, and Data Science at University of Wisconsin - Madison.
-Before I transferred to UW Madison, I am proud to have two years of study at The Hong Kong University of Science and Technology with Mathematics and Economics major.
+I am a junior majoring Economics, Mathematics, and Data Science at University of Wisconsin-Madison.
+I transferred from HKUST since 2023 and I am proud to have two years of study at HKUST with Mathematics and Economics major.

-I am preparing for the application to Economics PhD programs for Fall 2026 matriculation.
+Currently, I am preparing for the application to Economics PhD programs for Fall 2026 matriculation.

+Feel free to contact me through email: /[Email](yyang773@wisc.edu) :)